 - Each project must be supervised by a faculty adviser from Duke University School of Medicine and representative from the Nathan/Salber Endowment Fund (Kim Nichols).

-- A final written report describing the process and outcomes of the project must be submitted to the Department of Community and Family Medicine within 12 months of the receipt of the first award payment.
+- A final written report describing the process and outcomes of the project must be submitted to the Department of Family Medicine & Community Health within 12 months of the receipt of the first award payment.

 Distribution of the Grant Monies